13 Best Nikon Lenses for Night Photography: (2023 Guide & Reviews)

 Why?
 The landscape is usually reduced to a silhouette, a distracting empty landscape that becomes this simple negative space that acts as a nice balance for the beautiful stars.

-Practically manual mark lines up very nicely, so I didn’t have to struggle to focus in the dark f2.8 is sharp enough though there’s some distortion out of the edges.
+The manual mark lines up nicely, so I didn’t have to struggle to focus in the dark.
+F2.8 is sharp enough, though there’s some distortion out of the edges.

 And 14 millimeters on a full-frame, very wide, allows you to capture a nice portion of the sky.

-Following the 500 rule for Star photography, you can shoot for over 30 seconds before the stars start to blur from Earth’s movement.
+Following the 500 rule for star photography, you can shoot for more than 30 seconds before the stars start to blur due to the Earth’s movement.

 Shooting for 30 seconds or more lets you keep your ISO lower to get a clear shot.